 Domain 1: Initial client consultation and assessment

-This domain covers client consultation and communication skills, ability to assess client and design programs in accordance with that assessment and your knowledge of anatomy, physiological function and basic biokinetics.
+This domain covers client consultation and communication skills, the ability to assess client and design programs in accordance with that assessment and your knowledge of anatomy, physiological function, and basic biokinetics.

 Domain 2: Exercise programming/implementation.